 - I. The preparation of a suitable and appropriate landscaping plan that seeks to retain existing natural features, including making the best use of the topography of the site and the provision of landscaping buffers where necessary; - II.
 Proposals through the design and construction should seek to address and mitigate against flood risk on the site.
 Proposals will be expected to be accompanied by a Flood Risk Assessment that addresses the issues of flooding and mitigation to the satisfaction of the Environment Agency and the Lead Local Flood Authority; - III.
 The submission of a comprehensive drainage plan to set out how surface water drainage will be managed on site.
-Proposals should have due regard to the SuDs hierarchy that is set out in Policy DM34 of the Development Management DPD; - IV.
-Appropriate safeguarding of the National Grid that is in close proximity to the site; - V. The delivery of a highways scheme to the satisfaction of Lancashire County Council which provides a primary vehicle access point onto Imperial Road to appropriately address matters of highway capacity and highway safety; and - VI.
-The creation of improved linkages to Heysham and the wider urban areas of Lancaster and Morecambe through improvements to cycling and walking linkages.
+Proposals should have due regard to the SuDs-Sustainable Drainage Hierarchy, design features and requirements that is are set out in Policy DM34 of the Development Management DPD; - IV.
+Appropriate safeguarding of the National Grid that is in close proximity to the site; - V. The delivery of a highways scheme to the satisfaction of Lancashire County Council which provides a primary vehicle access point onto Imperial Road to appropriately address matters of highway capacity and highway safety; and

+VI.
+The creation of improved linkages to Heysham and the wider urban areas of Lancaster and Morecambe through improvements improvements to bus corridors services in line with Policy T4 and cycling and walking linkages in line with Policy T2 of the SPLA DPD.